Robe of honour: History

 The endowment of garments as a mark of favor is an ancient Middle Eastern tradition, recorded in sources such as the Hebrew Bible and Herodotus.

+In the Iranian world, gifting of robes of honor dates back to the Achaemenid period, having been a staple of Imperial Iranian culture, with the king and princes bestowing robes of honor during ceremonies held in public, particularly during Nowruz, at the royal court or major events in exchange for services rendered to the state and as a means of sustaining loyalty, with the so-called Median robes, their color indicating rank, having been particularly prized.
+The robes were woven in royal workshops with Khuzestan having been a center of Sassanian textile production, while the practice itself continued throughout Iranian history up until the 20th century.

 In the Islamic world, Muhammad himself set a precedent when he removed his cloak (burda) and gave it to Ka'b ibn Zuhayr in recognition of a poem praising him.
 Indeed, the term khilʿa "denotes the action of removing one's garment in order to give it to someone".

+Neither the Rashidun caliphs or the Damascene Umayyad caliphs are known to have given robes of honor.
+It is only with the Abbasids of Baghdad that robes of honor were of great importance in the Islamic world.
+As a custom, the presentation of robes of honor was likely inspired by Byzantine and Sassanian Persian robes of honor.

 The practice of awarding robes of honour appears in the Abbasid Caliphate, where it became such a regular feature of government that ceremonies of bestowal occurred almost every day, and the members of the caliph's court became known as 'those who wear the khilʿa' (aṣḥāb al-khilʿa).
 The bestowal of garments became a fixed part of any investment into office, from that of a governor to the heir-apparent to the throne.
 As important court occasions, these events were often commemorated by poets and recorded by historians.

+Manufacturing tiraz robes could only be done by the Abbasid caliph.
+Much as coins were a symbol of caliphal authority, robes of honor were also a powerful symbol as well that could only be bestowed by royalty.
+The workshops to weave tiraz were located at the city of Bishapur in Iran, but with the weakening of Abbasid power and diffusion of weaving technologies, they were later woven in Baghdad, where they continued to be presented by the caliph until the Mongol sack of Baghdad in 1258.

-In Egypt in the Fatimid Caliphate, the practice spread to the wealthy upper middle classes, who began conferring robes of honor on friends and relatives, in emulation of the aristocracy.
+In Egypt, during the Fatimid Caliphate, the practice spread to the wealthy upper middle classes, who began conferring robes of honor on friends and relatives, in emulation of the aristocracy.
 Later, under the Mamluk Sultanate, the system was standardized into a system of classes reflecting the divisions of Mameluke society, each with its own ranks: the military (arbāb al-suyūf), the civilian bureaucracy (arbāb al-aqlām), and the religious scholars (al-ʿulamāʾ).